vneeraja/Credit_Risk_Analysis/README.md

 The balanced accuracy score is low at 62.4%.

-Precision: The precision for the high-risk loan applications is low at 0.01.
+**Precision**: The precision for the high-risk loan applications is low at 0.01.

-Recall:  For high-risk loans its bit high at 0.70 and for low-risk is 0.68.
+**Recall**:  For high-risk loans its bit high at 0.70 and for low-risk is 0.68.

-Support: For our results, there are 17118 actual occurrences for low-risk loans and 87 actual occurrences for high-risk loans.
+**Support**: For our results, there are 17118 actual occurrences for low-risk loans and 87 actual occurrences for high-risk loans.

 ### 3. Use Ensemble Classifiers to Predict Credit Risk